Release 6.11 | August 2023

 Deprecation Notice

-• VMware NSX Data Center for vSphere (NSX-V) as a data source will be deprecated in the future releases.
+• VMware NSX Data Center for vSphere (NSX-V) as a data source will be deprecated in future releases.

 • The following services will be impacted after deprecation: